0xyd/OSByRust/Minimal Rust Kernel/README.md

 ### Customize you own target

 Rust supports our own target by adding a customized JSON file.
-The example the author addressed is:
+The example the author addressed for a x86-64 is:
 ```json
 {
     "llvm-target": "x86_64-unknown-none",